8iggy/Minecraft-Texture-Download/README.md

 This is some random code I thought would be helpful to people. you basically can get any minecraft texture.
 I'm using the site https://mcasset.cloud/1.17.1/assets/minecraft/textures/item and there github to retreive the image.

+thinking of adding rezing of files so they aren't all 16x16.